 This is the infamous “Hole in the Wall” from Butch Cassidy fame.
 He grew up not far from this very location, over the ridge to the left in this image in the very small community of Circleville, Utah.
 And since he grew up in this area he would have known it intimately.

 According to local legend, Butch used this pass in the White Cliffs (Hole in the wall) as an escape route when eluding the local law officers during his early days as a cattle and horse rustler.
-While the more infamously known “Hole in the Wall” used by Butch Cassidy, Sundance Kid and the Hole in the Wall gang is located in remote Wyoming, this one in Utah may have been the place where Butch Cassidy perfected the concept and he continued to use it numerous times throughout his illustrious career.
+While the more infamously known “Hole in the Wall” used by Butch Cassidy, Sundance Kid and the Hole in the Wall Gang is located in remote Wyoming, this one in Utah may have been the place where Butch Cassidy perfected the concept and he continued to use it numerous times throughout his illustriously infamous career.